La Trobe University

 At La Trobe, there’s more than one way into uni.

-Start your studies at La Trobe College Australia or one of our TAFE and VET partner institutes to gain direct or guaranteed entry into your preferred Bachelor’s degree at La Trobe.
+Start your studies at one of our TAFE and VET partner institutes to gain direct or guaranteed entry into your preferred Bachelor’s degree at La Trobe.
+With a VET or TAFE pathway, you can complete a certificate at a TAFE or VET for more practical learning, and then transfer into a range of Bachelor’s degrees at La Trobe.

 You could also be eligible for advanced standing (course credit) for any studies you’ve already completed towards your preferred course at La Trobe.